PillowFishSticks/My-Resume/TESTING.md

 ## Bugs

-* The comments inside the HTML files were all written with CSS comment format, this was discovered when runniing the HTML code through the validator.
+* The comments inside the HTML files were all written with CSS comment format, this was discovered when running the HTML code through the validator.
-    * This was solved by using the correct HTML comment. format.
+    * This was solved by using the correct HTML comment format.

 * "The element a must not appear as a descendant of the button element" was the error message recieved when running the HTML code through the valiidator.
     * The buttons were changed to a tags with an href inside them and styled accordingly.